JamieM-Hub/JM-Idle-Game/README.md

 - Upgrades
     - each Element can be upgraded three times, adding multipliers
 - Theme change
-    - 10 unlockable styling schemes, unique to each element
+    - 10 selectable styling schemes unique to each of the 8 elements, plus the starter theme and a bonus theme
 - Achievements
-    - appears in real time when unlocked, each with a unique unlock message
+    - appears in real time when unlocked with a unique unlock message in the Achievements menu

 ## If I Had Time
 Given unlimited time, the following features would be in the final product: